junzhuang-code/junzhuang-code.github.io/_pages/about.md

   1. Introduce your **education, technical, and research background** in your CV;
   2. Introduce your **motivation** (why do you want to pursue a Ph.D. degree?), your **past research experience** (what are the connections between both research interests?), your **future research interests** (how Jun's research can help you; please feel free to propose any idea that you would like to work with Jun), and your **future career plan** (what’s your plan after graduation?).
 * <span style="color:red">Prospective students</span> are expected to be passionate about research.
 Strong programming skills and a solid foundation in statistics will be a big plus.
 Students with other STEM majors are welcome.
-* How Jun helps his Ph.D. students?
+* How does Jun help his Ph.D. students?
   1. Provide weekly hands-on instructions on their research projects;
   2. Collaborate with students on top-tier conference (or journal) papers;
   3. Help students build strong professional profiles for future careers.